cyverse/docs/docs/services/api/tapis-v2-v3-migration.md

-The `notes` object can contain any other custom fields (so the entire v2 parameter can be copied as the v3 `notes` field), which will be ignored by the DE, with the following exceptions.
+The `notes` object can contain any other custom fields (so the entire v2 parameter can be copied as the v3 `notes` field), which will be ignored by the DE, except for certain fields in specific parameter types, detailed in the following sections.

 ### Parameter Types